flutesys/slate/source/index.html.md

 ### Guideline 1: High granularity

-Generally speaking, the more granular your flutes are, the better.
+Generally speaking, the more flutes you have for different kinds of transactional email, the better.
 There is virtually no limit to how many flutes you can create.
-Sending different types of email through a different flutes makes it easier to isolate issues and follow-up on logs later.
+Sending different types of email through different flutes makes it easier to isolate issues and follow-up on logs later.
 It also makes it easier to unsubscribe users from certain types of emails, without blocking critical ones.

+The most important question to ask: is this email "critical" (such as a password reset or a monthly report) or of a "promotional" nature (like engagement notifications).
+These types of emails should be in seperate flutes so that you can control the deliverability/reputation of each seperately.

 ### Guideline 2: Have a redundant Smart Failover provider